Kotlin/kotlinx-kover/docs/migration-to-0.7.0.md

 IntelliJ Engine was renamed to Kover Tool.

-It is now impossible to specify the version of the Kover Tool, because it is built into the plugin.
+It is now impossible to specify the version of the Kover Tool, because it is embedded into the plugin.

 To use embedded Kover Tool need to call
 ```